-Second, blood tests, X-rays and sometimes a blood pressure measurement are performed.
+Second, blood tests, X-rays, and sometimes a blood pressure measurement are performed.
 This does several things.
 It screens for the general health status of your pet, screens for underlying causes of vestibular disease, screens for cancer or infection in the lungs and helps determine if they are healthy enough to undergo anesthesia.

 Third, magnetic resonance imaging (MRI) and cerebrospinal fluid (CSF) analysis are performed.
-Typically an MRI is necessary to determine the cause of vestibular disease.
+Typically, an MRI is necessary to determine the cause of vestibular disease.
 Computed tomography (CT) scans are not sensitive enough to evaluate the central vestibular system.

 How Do You Treat Vestibular Disease and What is the Outlook?

 Treatment and prognosis can vary widely.
 Since many different conditions can lead to vestibular disease, the treatment and prognosis depend on coming to an accurate diagnosis.
 For example, a brain tumor causing vestibular disease is treated differently than a stroke.
 An ear infection is treated differently than intoxication.
-This is why consultation with your veterinarian or a neurologist is recommended if you notice signs of vestibular disease.
+This is why a consultation with your veterinarian or a neurologist is recommended if you notice signs of vestibular disease.
 Many causes of vestibular disease carry an excellent prognosis and/or can be managed with medications.

 Why should I bring my dog or cat with suspected Vestibular Disease to Southeast Veterinary Neurology?